 These birds have four toes on each foot and close-fitting feathers that are reminiscent of game birds.

-The Ayam Cemani breed of chicken is very friendly, and although it may take you a while to find them to buy, they’re not difficult birds to keep.
+The Ayam Cemani breed of chicken is intelligent and very friendly, and although it may take you a while to find them to buy, they’re not difficult birds to keep.

 It also has a reputation for being friendly, but not cuddly, so if you’re looking for a lap bird, then this isn’t it.
 That said, the bird will take feed from your hands, which makes it a fantastic addition to any backyard flock.